11 fun party games and jokes to improve team building

 Youthful attitudes are required, but in the end, don't make any of this mandatory.
 Besides, you'll need some cheerleaders on the side to — if nothing else — capture the magic and post on Facebook.
 Who knows, maybe you'll get a viral video out of it.
 That brings us to our first icebreaker.

 1. Viral videos galore!

-5. Rubber face
+2. Rubber face

-8. Ball-between-foreheads race!
+4. Ball-between-foreheads race!

 I challenge you to come up with a better name.
 Teams of two people hold a big ball between their foreheads.
 The first pair to reach the finish line without dropping the ball wins.
 (One of the players in each pair runs backwards).
 Alternatively, pairs can hold a ball between their shoulders, ears or backs.

-1. What animal comes to mind?
+- What type of fruit comes to mind?